dashtesting/.github/profile/README.md

 - Notes on making new repo for each bounty (Trello card):
   - Tasks would be the only issues (manage issues with projects instead of nested/tracking issues in one repo).
   - we could make tracking issues for lists (spec, prod, etc) but not sure we care to do that (what value is tracking tasks by that type adding?).
+- Other ideas:
+  - create a new user to run the script and do the issue/repo creating